julienschmidt/bawang/docs/protocol.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-Sent to neighboring hops to initial tunnel teardown.
+Sent to neighboring hops to initiate tunnel teardown.
 When receiving a `TUNNEL DESTROY` message peers will tear down the tunnel and send a new `TUNNEL DESTROY` message to the next hop in the tunnel.